lpod/lpod-python/doc/level1.rst

    .. figure:: figures/lpod_page_style.png
       :align: center

+*Master page* objects (and the corresponding *page layouts*) apply to presentation and drawing documents, too.
+However, the page style model is very different (and much more complicated) for these documents than for text documents.
+This model uses master pages, page layouts, and two additional style-related objects, namely *presentation page layouts* and *presentation page styles*.

-*Master page* objects apply to presentation and drawing documents, too.
-Such documents use statically defined draw pages.
-As a consequence, the link between every draw page and its master page is static and specified using an explicit property of the draw page.
-On the other hand, master pages and page layouts are used, for the presentation and drawing documents, in combination with additional style objects, the *drawing page styles* and *presentation page layouts*.
+Drawing and presentation documents use statically defined draw pages.
+As a consequence, the link between every draw page and its master page and other style-related objects is static and specified through explicit properties of the draw page.

 Master pages
 ~~~~~~~~~~~~~